-Advocacy 101 – Taught by Codi Norred, Program Director for GIPL, this class provides an overview of GIPL’s primary policy priorities, including: coal ash, offshore drilling, and Plant Vogtle.
+Advocacy 101 – Taught by Codi Norred, Executive Director for GIPL, this class provides an overview of GIPL’s primary policy priorities, including: coal ash, offshore drilling, and Plant Vogtle.
 The goal of this workshop is to educate your congregation on the issues, and provide practical ways for you to engage in advocacy around these issues.
-This workshop can also be coupled with a letter writing campaign or training for legislative meetings
+This workshop can also be coupled with a letter writing campaign or training for legislative meetings.

 Changing the Conversation: Talking About Climate Change Without Sounding Partisan – Taught by Dr. Mark Douglas, professor of Christian Ethics at Columbia Theological Seminary.
 Dialogue tools and faith-specific resources to engage congregational leaders on climate change and its impacts on Georgia’s communities.
 Highly recommended for clergy and congregational faith leaders.

 Christian Responses to Climate-Shaped Conflict – a three-week series taught by Dr. Mark Douglas.
 This class seeks to raise awareness of how certain global conflicts are directly tied to natural resources, climate change and environmental degradation.
 Participants engage in ways that our faith can shape an ethical response to these conflicts and provide healing to a hurting world ravaged by environmental chaos.